ranjithrd/confluence_23/src/events/road-to-the-future.md

   cities that thrive in harmony with the environment, fostering a sustainable legacy for generations to come.
 rules: >-
-  * Each tema must have atleast **one** laptop.
+  * Each team must have atleast **one** laptop.

   * Extra materials will be required for day 2.
-Qualifying teams will be informed towards the end of day 1.
+The qualified groups will be informed of it towards the end of day 1.

   * Notebook and pen to be carried.
-teamsize: 2 or 3 members
+teamsize: 2 or 3 participants
 ---